 West Coast Classics are proud to present this striking 1941 Buick Eight Special Series 40 Sedanette 248 8 cylinder 'Fireball' Fastback featured here is finished in the original factory correct color combination of 'Royal Maroon' over a 'Light Gray with contrasting Red Pinstripes' cloth interior.
-This particular example was recently acquired from long time collector ownership and is a very well kept and presented older restoration with a mere 10,896 miles present on the odometer.
+This particular example was recently acquired from long time collector ownership and is a very well kept and presented older restoration with a mere 10,896 miles present on the odometer and believed to be original and as certified as actual by the California title!
 A plethora of factory options and features are fitted including front and rear bumper guards, Super Sonomatic AM radio, heater & defroster and more!

 1941 Buick Eight Special Series Sedanette Model 46S